lroobrou/lgrep/README.md

 # lgrep
-a search tool for logfiles that improves on findstr
+a search tool for logfiles that improves on findstr.